 From their website, Armour Coat “is a solvent-free, white epoxy two-part ambient temperature cure product that offers outstanding mechanical, thermal, physical and high-temperature properties when fully cured”.
 Perhaps more importantly, these days, it is resistant to the ever-increasing ethanol content of modern fuels.
 I’ve seen no end of fuel hose destruction from E5 and E10 fuels.
 Both the Fiat X1/9 and the Citroen BX16Valve have suffered.

 The Flowliner solution will also seal any pinprick holes.
 I haven’t found any to date, and it’s not letting any water out.
 That said, the bio-rust solution has lifted several plastic patches from inside the tank, and there is evidence of brass patching having occurred at some point.
-A 100% liner is definitely going to be a plus.
+So a 100% liner is definitely going to be a plus.
 Mixing up the two-part epoxy and pouring it in was reasonably straightforward.
 Roto lining the tank was a little harder.

 Applying the Flowliner Armour Coat

 The picture above is partway through the covering process.
 The instructions really don’t take into account the baffle plates.
 You can see the poor coverage on the right-hand baffle plate.
-I wasn’t too worried about getting these covered, and my focus was to get the lining on the outer panels and especially on the seams.
+I wasn’t too worried about getting these covered, and my focus was to get the lining on the outer panels, especially on the seams.
 You can see there is still some rust lifting off the fuel tank and mixing with the lining, but that should be okay.

 Letting the fuel tank liner cure